 New Delhi: India will make a strong pitch

-for securing a full membership of the elite Nuclear Suppliers
+for securing a full membership of elite Nuclear Suppliers

-Group (NSG) during the visit of Foreign Secretary Nirupama Rao
+Group (NSG) during next month`s visit of Foreign Secretary

-to the US, which has already pledged its support for New
+Nirupama Rao to the US which has already pledged its support

 During his visit to India last November, US President